What is a chiropractic adjustment?

 Can I see a chiropractor if I am pregnant?

 Chiropractic adjustments have been found to improve the pregnancy experience and make delivery easier for many pregnant women.
 The adjustments are made to fit the stage of pregnancy and the individual needs of each patient.
 Visit our Prenatal Chiropractic Care page for more information.

 Chiropractic treatments can be beneficial for children.
 Young people are very physically active and are often subject to a variety of falls and blows as a result of everyday activities and participation in sports.
 Back and neck pain, headaches, stiffness, tightness, and discomfort are all common signs of these types of injuries.
 Chiropractic treatment is always tailored to the specific needs of each patient, which includes specialized treatment for children.

 Do insurance plans cover chiropractic?

-Most health insurance plans, including major medical plans, workers’ compensation, Medicare, some Medicaid programs, and Blue Cross Blue Shield policies for government employees, will cover chiropractic services.
+Most health insurance plans, including major medical plans, Medicare, some Medicaid programs, and Blue Cross Blue Shield policies, will cover chiropractic services.

 Is treatment ongoing?

 The involved nature of chiropractic treatment is essentially what makes multiple visits needed.
 A patient must visit a chiropractor’s clinic to receive treatment.
 By comparison, a general doctor’s course of treatment often involves pre-determined plans that can be carried out at home (i.e. taking a course of antibiotics once a day for a couple of weeks).